GrzegorzWirtek/weather-forecast/README.md

 # Weather forecast app

 Web application that uses public API to display the current weather in selected Polish cities.
-Created with vanila JavaScript, HTML and CSS.
+Created with vanila JavaScript, HTML and SCSS.

 Visit page: **[Weather forecast](https://grzegorzwirtek.github.io/weather-forecast/)**

 ## General info

 Project displaying the current weather in selected cities in Poland.
-Created with vanila, object oriented JavaScript, HTML and CSS, using the Sass precompressor.
+Created with vanila, object oriented JavaScript, HTML and SCSS, using the Sass precompressor.
 The application gets data from the public API of [openweathermap.org](https://openweathermap.org/).
 In order to hide the secret key with .env, Webpack was used.
 A project created to practice fetching data from API and using Webpack.

 ## Technologies

 Project is created with:

 - **HTML5**
-- **CSS**
 - **SASS/SCSS**
 - **JavaScript**
 - **dotenv-webpack** version 7.1.0